divelab/GOOD/docs/source/tutorial.rst

 Quick intro
 ^^^^^^^^^^^^^^^

-It is a good beginning to directly make it work.
-Here, we provide the command line script `goodtg` (GOOD to go) to access the main function located at `GOOD.kernel.pipeline:main`.
+It is a good beginning to make it work directly.
+Here, we provide the command-line script `goodtg` (GOOD to go) to access the main function located at `GOOD.kernel.pipeline:main`.
 Choosing a config file in `configs/GOOD_configs`, we can start a task:

 .. code-block:: shell